STPackageBundler/package-bundler/README.md

 # Sublime Text 2 - Package Bundler

-This plugin allows you to have multiple package sets.
+This package allows you to have multiple package sets.

 When you're doing some PHP, you don't need Ruby packages.

-With this plugin, you can create multiple presets of "ignored_packages" that you can load at will.
+With this package, you can create multiple presets of "ignored_packages" that you can load at will.

 ## Installation